On Campus Opportunities

 - The Barnard Outdoor Adventure Team is a student-led group that embarks on hikes and overnights in the wilderness of New York state.
 Learn more or reach out to them at firstname.lastname@example.org.

-Explore the sustainability related student groups offered at Columbia as well!
+Explore the new Columbia Climate School and sustainability related student groups offered at Columbia as well!

 - Sunrise Columbia/Barnard is a chapter of the greater national Sunrise Movement to combat climate change.
 Learn more.